WHAT ARE THE FACTORS USED IN DETERMINING VALUE?

 TO WHAT AGENCIES ARE MY TAX DOLLARS ALLOCATED?

 Property tax continues to be the major source of revenue for local government.
 Property taxes are an important source of revenue for local schools, libraries, fire protection, water and sanitation, and law enforcement.
-The list of taxing authorities serving your property may be found on our web site on the Parcel Details page for your property.
+The list of taxing authorities serving your property may be found on our website on the Property Details page for your property.

 WHO SETS THE TAX RATE OR MILL LEVY?